How to Keep Your Basement Laundry Room Safe

 The secret to creating a functional and safe basement laundry is installing a dryer vent and venting the washing machine properly.

 - Find the shortest or express route your duct will take from the dryer to the outside.
-While a straight path is always better it may not always be possible.
+While a straight path is always better, it may not always be possible.

 - Secure the vent cap to the side of your house.
 Make sure the pipe fits the hole or opening on the wall.
 Use a screw to secure the duct cap and then caulk its edges.

-Venting your washing machine
+Venting your Washing Machine

 The process of installing the washing machine vent is pretty similar to that of your dryer.
 The vent goes outside and won’t be moving steaming air.
 There are two ways to vent the machine.
 You can vent it through the window or install a standard vent that rises to the attic.
 When installing the vent, ensure it has a P-trap.
 This component captures toxic fumes and prevents overflows.
 Make sure the upper part goes above the machine’s overflow level.
 Talk to your plumber if you have incomplete concrete walls or need help with standpipe installation.